actionml/docs.actionml.com/piov097aml.md

  1. `mv /path/to/pio pio-old` move the directory containing the old version of PredictionIO, keep it for the configuration.
  2. `rm -r ~/.ivy2` This is required and will remove the old version of the local cache of classes created when building PredictionIO and templates.

-### Download The Apache Release of PredictionIO
+### Download ActionML's Release of PredictionIO

-PredictionIO moved to Apache in 2016.
-ActionML was happy to contribute all the enhancements we made to Apache so we are all on the same codebase now.
+ActionML has enhanced the original version of PredcitionIO v0.9.5 and has been enhancing it through several new versions.
+Our templates rely on these enhancements so use these installation instructions. to get the right version&mdash;do not rely on docs.prediciton.io

- 1. `git clone https://github.com/apache/incubator-predictionio.git pio` clone to some directory. **Make sure you are on the master branch** or use the tag for the desired release version.
- 2. `git checkout master` is usually what you want.
+ 1.  `git clone https://github.com/actionml/PredictionIO.git pio-aml` clone to some directory. **Make sure you are on the master branch** or use the tag for the desired release version. `git checkout master` is usually what you want.

 ### Build PredictionIO

 You must build PredictionIO from source to get needed classes installed in your local cache or the Universal Recommender will not build, you will get error in `pio build`.
 This is pretty easy:

- 1. `cd /path/to/pio`
+ 1. `cd /path/to/pio-aml`
  2. `./make-distribution`

 ### Configuration